Village of Peace community gathering, vibrant traditional dress, Dimona, Israel

 Bio-Organic Agriculture

 Chemical-free farming guided by Shemita field sabbaticals, crop rotation, and intercropping.
-The earth is cared for as a living covenant — a relationship of reciprocity, not extraction.
+The earth is cared for as a living covenant.
+The community is recognised as a global leader in Divine Organic Farming across Israel, Kenya, Ghana, and the USA.

 Global Peace Mission